orchestracities/auth-management-ui/README.md

 ###  Keycloack and graphql

-To setup the connection between keycloack and graphql open a new window and move to the keycloak-connect-graphql folder
+To setup the connection between keycloack and graphql open a new window and move to the graphqlConfig folder

 ```
-cd keycloak-connect-graphql
+cd graphqlConfig
 ```

 Then let's start the package required with